 He was all muscle and bone, with not a milliounce of loose flesh.
 And though close on 60 years of age, he was slogging away in the fields of Rayagada, Odisha, for a pittance.
 This was in 2001, and the National Rural Employment Guarantee Scheme had not yet come into existence.
 His stance and rhythm were eye-catching.
 He and other labourers were digging at a Food for Work site, preparing it for tree plantation, when our band of travellers stopped by.

 P. Sainath is Founder Editor, People's Archive of Rural India.
-He has been a rural reporter for decades and is the author of 'Everybody Loves a Good Drought'.Other stories by P. Sainath
+He has been a rural reporter for decades and is the author of 'Everybody Loves a Good Drought' and 'The Last Heroes: Foot Soldiers of Indian Freedom'.Other stories by P. Sainath